Kevin-Moo/metaphlan2-docker/README.md

 You can get the docker image in two ways:

-1) Download this Dockerfile and run docker build
+1) Download this Dockerfile and run `docker build .`

 2) Pull the built one by `docker pull qhmu/metaphlan2-docker`